brittanyevans/SI508-FinalProject/README.md

         * 1 API
     * Caching:
         * `requests-cache` is used for development
+        * When running the `interface.py` file, caching is not utilized because the program must update the database with new data; however, when running the `scraping.py` file directly (for development purposes) caching is fully implemented with the `requests-cache` library
     * Processing data from the scraped pages to extract an article's title, text, and link information.
-This information is added to an article class, which is inherited from the Country class.
-This article then generates a date and makes a request to the API for the bias  score.
+This information is added to an Article database object, which is a child of the Country class.
+The program then generates a date and makes a request to the API for the bias score and ads them to the article before saving it in the database.
     * Imports libraries such as mongoengine, BeautifulSoup4, sys, and os
-    * A test suite that contains more than 2 subclasses and 10 non-trivial tests
+    * A test suite that contains 7 subclasses (1 for Plotly, 1 for each of the 2 classes, 1 for bias values, and 1 for each of the 3 scraping methods) and 16 non-trivial tests within those subclasses
-    * New project produces visualizations of queryed data from the database
+    * Running project produces interactive interface that results in visualizations of queryed data from the database
     * 2 classes that represent a Country and an Article.
 In this case, a country ***has*** an article
  * Second-Level Requirements
     * Scraping data that comes in HTML from BeautifulSoup4
-    * Uses a few libraries that we did not study in class (etc. mongoengine)
+    * Uses a few libraries that we did not study in class (mongoengine, requests-cache, etc.)
-    * Uses object inheritance
+    * Uses object inheritance (All classes inherit from the mongoengine Document class)
-    * Accesses a REST API that we did not cover in class
+    * Accesses a REST API that we did not cover in class (Currently returning errors, but will work when back up.
+See above)
     * Interacts with a NoSQL database
 * Third-Level Requirements
     * A clear visualization of data using Plot.ly
     * Project is interactive in the command line.
 ## Future Plans
+* Continue to ~annoy~ email conner@connerpro.com because I am very sad that his API is down.
+It will be fun to investigate trends when possible.
+* Implement automation using a CronJob

-Thanks for reading!
+## Thanks for reading!